Skip to Main Content

 2. Pork Tenderloin

 Speaking of the loin region, the tenderloin cut also comes from this area.
 The tenderloin is the most tender meat found on the pig and is exceptionally versatile.
-Tenderloins are boneless, making them easy to cook whole or break down into pieces.
+This cut is long, narrow, and entirely boneless, which makes it easy to cook whole or break down into medallions or smaller portions.
+Its mild flavor and delicate texture make it incredibly versatile, lending itself to a variety of cooking methods and flavor profiles.

 What’s for Dinner?
-This classic recipe for tenderloin features mustard and herbs and gets finished in the oven.
+This classic recipe for tenderloin features mustard and herbs and is finished in the oven.

 3. Pork Shoulder